officient/readable/docs/rules.md

 - [ ] avoid complicated ifs (eg more than 2 &&.., combination of && and ||)
 - [ ] avoid ternary operator combined with line length exceeding 50 chars
 - [x] avoid namespaces with 15+ files
-- [?] avoid loops with inside of them more than 15 lines (a block that should be a function)
+- [x] avoid loops with inside of them more than 15 lines (a block that should be a function)
 - [x] avoid files with more than 200 lines.
 - [x] avoid dangerous calls to eval, print_r, var_export, var_dump, phpinfo, exec,..(forbidden function list)
 - [ ] avoid assignment inside of an if statement